 Experiential learning and education are at the heart of how we create growth opportunities for our students.
 We believe that all lasting change must occur through lived experience in the context of safe, trusting relationships.

 The Calo Adventure Therapy model is based on the theory that our students need to be safely guided in the context of safe, trusting relationships by understanding and highly trained adventure staff and coaches to reach their full potential.
-Students by nature will choose to remain in their "comfort zone".
-We seek to safely guide our students into their "growth zone" where by nature they will be uncomfortable but open to change and challenging internalized maladaptive ideas, or negative core beliefs about themselves, others and the world.
-Calo adventure therapists are trained to recognize when a student approaches his or her "danger zone".
+Students by nature will choose to remain in their “comfort zone”.
+We seek to safely guide our students into their “growth zone” where by nature they will be uncomfortable but open to change and challenging internalized maladaptive ideas, or negative core beliefs about themselves, others and the world.
+Calo adventure therapists are trained to recognize when a student approaches his or her “danger zone”.
 The danger zone occurs when a student is forced into an action where he or she does not have the freedom of choice.
-This inherently can create internalized fear, or trauma if allowed to occur.
+This inherently can create internalized fear, trauma can be driven back “down” further into the body or new trauma can develop if allowed to occur.

 Recreation Therapy Program Components: